Justified Representation in Approval-Based Committee Voting: Extended Justified Representation

 \subsection{Computational Issues}

 In Section~\ref{sec:jr} we have argued that it is easy to find a committee that provides \jr for a given ballot profile, and to check whether a specific committee provides \jr. In contrast, for \ejr these questions appear to be computationally difficult.
 Specifically, we were unable to design an efficient algorithm for computing a committee that provides \ejr; while \pav is guaranteed to find such a committee, computing its output is NP-hard.
-For the problem of checking whether a given committee provides \ejr for a given input, we can establish a formal hardness result.
+We remark, however, that when $\ell$ is bounded by a constant, we can efficiently compute a committee that provides $\ell$-\jr, i.e.~the challenge is in handling large values of $\ell$.